Image

 Blood Conservation in Patients (3.5-12kg) Undergoing Congenital Cardiac Surgery

-Exploring blood-saving methods in small children having heart surgery.
+Study on reducing blood loss in small children during heart surgery.

 Recruiting